benjamingrobertson/benjamingrobertson.github.io/about.md

 permalink: /about/
 ---

-Hi, I’m Ben, a front-end web developer in Greenville, SC.
+Hi, I’m Ben, a front-end web developer in Greenville, SC for [Mediacurrent](http://www.mediacurrent.com/).
 In my free time I enjoy biking, hiking, gardening, exploring Greenville, learning new things, and hanging out at our awesome public library.

 I create fun, innovative, accessible, and fast websites.
 I try to leave every bit I code I touch more readable, performant and accessible than I found it.